Tag Archives: Antoine Fuqua

 Full Trailer

-I think it’s time to get excited about some cool and serious gun slinging action.
+I think it’s time to get excited about some cool and super serious gun-slinging action.
+I can tell you agree.

 The Magnificent Seven Release Dates: September 23rd, 2016 (US & UK), September 29th, 2016 (GER)…